Standard on HIPAA Sanctions

 Purpose

 The University of North Carolina at Chapel Hill (The "University" or "UNC-Chapel Hill") has a responsibility to protect the privacy and security of protected health information ("PHI") that it creates, receives, accesses, maintains, uses or transmits.
 Inappropriate access, use, or disclosure of PHI may cause substantial harm to individuals whose information is used or disclosed, and may cause financial and reputational injury to the University.
-To protect against such harms and in furtherance of its legal and regulatory obligations, the University is deeply committed to protecting PHI.
+To protect against such harm and in furtherance of its legal and regulatory obligations, the University is deeply committed to protecting PHI.

 Under applicable University Policy, potential privacy violations involving PHI trigger investigation and, where such investigation demonstrates that an individual covered by this Standard violated the University's Policies governing the protection of PHI, the University will take appropriate corrective action.
 This Standard provides guidance and a framework for such corrective action, which may include discipline for those who improperly access, use, or disclose PHI.